-In June 2009, the FASB issued authoritative guidance on the consolidation of variable interest entities, which is effective for fiscal years beginning after November 15, 2009 and interim periods therein and thereafter.
+In June 2009, the Financial Accounting Standards Board ("FASB") issued authoritative guidance on the consolidation of variable interest entities, which is effective for fiscal years beginning after November 15, 2009 and interim periods therein and thereafter.
 The new guidance requires revised evaluations of whether entities represent variable interest entities, ongoing assessments of control over such entities, and additional disclosures for variable interests.
-This accounting guidance is effective for the Company beginning in the first quarter of fiscal year 2011.
-The Company is still evaluating the impact, if any, that the adoption of this standard may have on its financial position or results of operations.
+This accounting guidance was effective for the Company beginning in the first quarter of fiscal year 2011.
+The adoption of this standard did not have a material impact on the Company's consolidated financial position and results of operations.